Skip to content

 How it works

-• onDidChangeTextEditorSelection with Command kind — captures the symbol under the cursor right before a navigation command fires.
+• onDidChangeTextEditorSelection with Command kind — captures the symbol under the cursor just before a navigation command fires.

-• onDidChangeActiveTextEditor — if a captured symbol is pending within 5s and the active editor changes (or the cursor jumps within the same file), it records a step from the captured position to the new one.
+• onDidChangeActiveTextEditor — if a symbol was captured within the last 5 seconds and the active editor changes (or the cursor jumps within the same file), it records a step from the captured position to the new one.

 Known limitations

-• Symbol capture is heuristic (word-under-cursor + a small noise filter) rather than language-server aware, so some captures will be inaccurate on dense lines.
+• Symbol capture is heuristic (word-under-cursor + a noise filter) rather than fully language-server aware, so labels on dense lines may occasionally be imprecise.
+The language server lookup corrects most of these asynchronously.

 • Same-file jumps are detected via a follow-up cursor move; rapid keyboard navigation can occasionally miss a step.